Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-creator/character-creator-overview.md

 # Character Creator

-The **Character Creator** is a modular framework that makes the process of building a **Character Creation Menu** inside your game easy.
+The **Character Creator** is a modular prefab based framework for building a **Character Creation Menu** inside your game.
-It's fully customizable--combine different UI element to create the exact design you want.
+It's fully customizable; combine and edit different prefabs to create the exact design you want.

 ---